Introduction

 To demonstrate this, we’ll read a different example file recorded with Train.Red FYER muscle oxygen sensor and pipe it through each processing stage straight to a plot.

-This is also a good time to demonstrate how to use the global mnirs.verbose argument to silence all warning & information messages, for example when dealing with a familiar dataset.
+This is also a good time to demonstrate how to use the global mnirs.verbose option to silence all warning & information messages, for example when dealing with a familiar dataset.
 We recommend leaving verbose = TRUE by default whenever reading and exploring a new file.

 options(mnirs.verbose = FALSE)